yverdon/geocity_website/README.md

    ```

 1. Prepare your environment and variables in your `.env` file.
-   Use the provided `.env.sample` to get inspired.
+   Use the provided `env.sample` file to get inspired.

    You will especially have to: